Azure/azure-sdk/docs/policies/support.md

 > The Azure SDK libraries will not be guaranteed to work on platforms and with other dependencies that have reached their end of life.
 Dropping support for such dependencies may be done without increasing the major version of the Azure SDK libraries.
 We strongly recommend migration to supported platforms and other dependencies to be eligible for technical support.

-Below is a list of common Azure SDK dependencies for your reference:
+Below is a list of supported Azure SDK platforms and runtimes for your reference:

 **Operating Systems:** Windows 10, macOS-10.15 , Linux (tested on Ubuntu 18.04)
 For Mobile development, please check the [IOS supported platforms](https://azure.github.io/azure-sdk/ios_design.html#ios-library-support), and the [Android supported platforms](https://azure.github.io/azure-sdk/android_design.html)